monsonite/MINT/README.md

 00579

-OK

-OK confirms that the code has been executed and control has been passed back to the User.
+>  This is the cursor / prompt that confirms that the code has been executed and control has been passed back to the User.

 ## Fundamentals